 So, at UserGems, we have three target personas.

-If our sales team is only talking to one persona, we automatically follow the other personas (whether their individuals or teams) to ensure they know there's a sale conversation going on in case they want to join in.
+If our sales team is only talking to one persona, we automatically follow the other personas (whether their individuals or teams) so they're aware a deal conversation is in progress and can engage if relevant.

-The difficulty here is that marketing is incentivized to bring in new deals/new leads, not to accelerate existing opportunities.
+Companies typically incentivize marketers to generate new pipeline rather than accelerate existing opportunities.
 That brings us to the next step.

 3. Align on success metrics for each team to avoid an attribution war

-The only way to keep sales and marketing aligned throughout the sales process is to incentivize both teams in the same way.
+The only way to align sales and marketing throughout the sales process is to incentivize both teams in the same way.
 Or ensure everyone is measured with the same metrics.

 We all know that sales isn’t straightforward.
 It's hard to say whether this lead came in because someone reached out to them or they saw an ad.
-Usually, it isn’t a single action but many different touch points that lead to revenue — which is the core goal for sales.
+Usually, multiple touch points combine to lead to revenue, which is the core goal for sales.
 In sales, it doesn’t really matter whether a deal is inbound or outbound as long as it’s closed.

-Here are some proven strategies for attribution alignment between your sales and marketing teams.
+Here are some proven strategies to align sales and marketing teams on attribution.

 Every business is different, so there’s no “right” way to achieve attribution alignment between departments.